paskal/blog/content/post/2012-crusader-kings-2-cheats.markdown

     Change your religion = religion nameofreligion (for example, "religon catholic") Change your characters culture = culture nameofculture (for example, "culture italian" or "culture danish")

-Thread under source link contains lots of useful information.
-For example, cheat event allows you to do lots of things.
+Thread under the source link contains lots of helpful information.
+For example, a cheat event allows you to do lots of things.

-For using it make file cheats.txt with text from thread above and put it into C:\Program Files (x86)\Steam\steamapps\common\crusader kings ii\events – then in-game type in console "event 800060", and you'll find a cheat menu.
+For using it, make file cheats.txt with text from the thread above and put it into `C:\Program Files (x86)\Steam\steamapps\common\crusader kings ii\events` – then in-game type in console `event 800060`, and you'll find a cheat menu.

-Cheating isn't fun, but if you want to do something crazy (like me capturing the whole map with Holy Roman Empire) – better edit savefile (you can use notepad or better [notepad++](https://download.tuxfamily.org/notepadplus/archive/6.7.5/npp.6.7.5.Installer.exe)) in C:\Users\Username\Documents\Paradox Interactive\Crusader Kings II\save games – it allows you to do anything you can imagine.
+Cheating isn't fun, but if you want to do something crazy (like me capturing the whole map with Holy Roman Empire) – better edit save file (you can use notepad or better [notepad++](https://download.tuxfamily.org/notepadplus/archive/6.7.5/npp.6.7.5.Installer.exe)) in `C:\Users\Username\Documents\Paradox Interactive\Crusader Kings II\save games` – it allows you to do anything you can imagine.

-For char id find his section in savefile, the easiest way to do that is to look up for a combination of birthdate and name.
+For char id find his section in the savefile, the easiest way to do that is to look up for a combination of birthdate and name.
 Any character section starts with its id, like 1723= {}.
-Editing char skills like martial or stewardship are easier there, and you can try to find your consultants and wife and make them much more useful by increasing their skills.
+Editing char skills like martial or stewardship are more accessible there, and you can try to find your consultants and wife and make them much more helpful by increasing their skills.